MichaelHader/Tribal-Wars-scripts/README.md

 Tribal-Wars-scripts
 ===================

-UI enchantment for Tribal Wars game.
-Project's target is to provide more functional UI for polish version of Tribal Wars.
+Project's target is to provide more functional UI for Tribal Wars including most of premium interface components and additional functionalities.